akshaysngupta/codeosoccer/README.txt

 To change your Team colour:
 ...............................................................
-To change your team colour, write your team colour against "Team_colour" field in game.hpp.
+To change your team colour, write your team colour (BLUE_TEAM/YELLOW_TEAM) against "teamColor" field in game.hpp near the top.
 Make sure to choose the corresponding team colour in the debugger and simulator as well.

 Building the Project: